campanam/RatesTools/doc/tutorial.md

 2a. `refseq` specifies the path to the reference sequence (in FASTA format).
 2b. `reads` specifies the path to the sequence FASTQ files and the globbing pattern to determine read pairs (See the [Nextflow documentation](https://www.nextflow.io/docs/latest/channel.html#fromfilepairs) for a thorough description of globbing).
 Each individual is expected to be represented by a file containing forward reads and another containing the corresponding reverse reads.
 2c. `bwa_alg` specifies the BWA [5] index algorithm.
 Setting this value to an empty string ("") instructs BWA to infer the indexing algorithm.
-2d. `bwa_threads` specifies the number of threads for BWA and SAMtools [6].
-2e. `markDuplicates` specifies whether duplicate marking should use Picard [7] (value "picard") or Sambamba [8] (value "sambamba").
+2d. `markDuplicates` specifies whether duplicate marking should use Picard [7] (value "picard") or Sambamba [8] (value "sambamba").
-2f. `picard` specifies the path to the Picard jar file.
+2e. `picard` specifies the path to the Picard jar file.
-2g. `picard_java` specifies additional Java parameters for Picard operations.
+2f. `picard_java` specifies additional Java parameters for Picard operations.
 Enter the command-line Java options as a string.
-2h. `gatk` specifies the path to the GATK jar file.
+2g. `gatk` specifies the path to the GATK jar file.
-2i. `gatk_build` specifies whether the GATK jar is major version 3 or 4.
+2h. `gatk_build` specifies whether the GATK jar is major version 3 or 4.
-2j. `gatk_java` specifies additional Java parameters for GATK operations.
+2i. `gatk_java` specifies additional Java parameters for GATK operations.
 Enter the command-line Java options as a string.
-2k. `gatk_nct` specifies the number of GATK parallelization nct threads. *NB: this parameters has no effect on GATK 4*.
-2l. `gm_tmpdir` specifies the path to a temporary directory for GenMap [9].
+2j. `gm_tmpdir` specifies the path to a temporary directory for GenMap [9].
-2m. `gm_threads` specifies the number of threads for GenMap.
-2o. `rm_species` specifies the species library for RepeatMasker [10].
+2k. `rm_species` specifies the species library for RepeatMasker [10].
-2p. `rm_pa` specifies the number of threads for RepeatMasker and RepeatModeler [11].
-2q. `indelpad` specifies the number of bases up- and downstream of an indel to remove.
+2l. `indelpad` specifies the number of bases up- and downstream of an indel to remove.
-2r. `prefix` specifies the file prefix for output files.
+2m. `prefix` specifies the file prefix for output files.
-2s. `outdir` specifies the name of the output directory.
+2n. `outdir` specifies the name of the output directory.
-2t. `dam` specifies the name of the dam.
+2o. `dam` specifies the name of the dam.
 This must match the name derivied from file globbing of the reads.
-2u. `sire` specifies the name of the sire.
+2p. `sire` specifies the name of the sire.
 This must match the name derivied from file globbing of the reads.
-2v. `vcftools_site_filters` specifies the site-specific filters using VCFtools [12] as a string.
+2q. `vcftools_site_filters` specifies the site-specific filters using VCFtools [12] as a string.
 Setting this value to "NULL" bypasses this filter.
 See the [VCFtools](https://vcftools.github.io/) documentation for details.
 We recommend restricting to biallelic sites (either using VCFtools or GATK).
-2w. `gatk_site_filters` specifies the site-specific filters using GATK as a string.
+2r. `gatk_site_filters` specifies the site-specific filters using GATK as a string.
 Setting this value 'NULL' bypasses this filter.
 See the [GATK](https://gatk.broadinstitute.org/) documentation for details.
 Be sure to use GATK 3 syntax for GATK 3 runs and GATK 4 syntax for GATK 4 runs.
 We recommend restricting to biallelic sites (either using VCFtools or GATK).
-2x. `chr_file` specifies the path to the list of chromosomes to retain.
+2s. `chr_file` specifies the path to the list of chromosomes to retain.
 Set the value to "NULL" to ignore this filter.
-2y. `dnm_opts` specifies the options for calc_denovo_mutation_rate.rb as a string.
+2t. `dnm_opts` specifies the options for calc_denovo_mutation_rate.rb as a string.
 See the [documentation](ruby_r_scripts.md#calc_denovo_mutation_raterb) for details.
-2z. `email` specifies an email address to send alerts regarding pipeline completion, termination and errors.
+2u. `email` specifies an email address to send alerts regarding pipeline completion, termination and errors.
 Set to "NULL" to turn off email alerts.

 3. Update the module list.
 In the `modules` directive, there is a list of software.
 Enter the name of any modulefiles needed for each program.
 If no modules are needed, leave the value as an empty string.

 4. Configure the executor profiles for your system.
 If you are running locally, the standard local profile provided should be sufficient (but may need some adaptation depending on your hardware).
+The number of threads for parallelizable software (BWA, SAMtools, GATK, GenMap, RepeatMasker, RepeatModeler) can be controlled using the $task.cpu variable for each process.
 Executor profiles are passed to the pipeline using the config file specified at runtime using the `-c` option.
 If you are running on a cluster or a cloud service, consult the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) and your system administrators to optimize the parameter profile.

 5. Place the final configuration file into the run base directory.